Mod $p$ sheaves on Witt flags: Introduction

 The property of $\varphi$-rationality is of a local nature, and in particular, it does not descend along proper covers.
 In order to get proper descent, one has to define a global variant of $\varphi$-rationality, but it is unclear how to proceed in the perfect setting.
-For classical schemes, this is well understood via the property of strong $\varphi$-regularity of Hochster--Huneke \cite{HH89} and its global variant \cite{Smi00}.
-In this paper, we prefer to use the closely related property of global $+$-regularity, as it carries the advantage of making every $\bbQ$-divisor integral up to passing to a cyclic cover.
-However, new ideas are still required because the proof strategy in \cite{Cas22,FHLR22} relies on the criterion of Mehta--Ramanathan \cite{MR85}.
-This pressuposes the existence of certain theta divisors that Faltings \cite{Fal03} constructs in equicharacteristic on the natural deperfection of the whole $\Fl_{\calG}$, but such a deperfection does not exist in mixed characteristic.
-Let us first state our result, and then we will explain the various notations and hypotheses.
+For noetherian schemes, this is well understood via the property of strong $\varphi$-regularity of Hochster--Huneke \cite{HH89} and its global variant \cite{Smi00}.

+Previous results on the $\varphi$-singularities of Schubert varieties were deduced from applying the Mehta--Ramanathan criterion, see \cite{MR85}, on Bott--Samelson--Demazure--Hansen (BSDH) resolutions.
+This presupposes the existence of certain integral divisors which are delicate to construct, see e.g.~\cite{Fal03}.
+In this paper, we use the closely related property of global $+$-regularity introduced in \cite{BMP+23}, as it carries the advantage of making every $\bbQ$-divisor integral up to passing to a cyclic cover.

+We define an (abstract) BSDH $k$-variety $X$ to be a successive locally Zariski $\mathbb{P}^1_k$-fibration equipped with sections, starting with the base case of a point.
+It is possible to identify the Picard group with $\bbZ^{\oplus \mathrm{dim}X}$ by restriction to the distinguished copies of $\mathbb{P}^1_k$, and also to define the boundary divisor $\partial X$.
+We say the BSDH $k$-variety $X$ is based if it admits an origin-avoiding effective $\bbQ$-divisor $\theta_X$.
+A way to produce this is via some global section $\vartheta_{X,n} \in H^0(X,\calO(n,\ldots,n))$ not vanishing at the origin for sufficiently divisible $n$ and take $\theta_X=n^{-1}\mathrm{div}(\vartheta_{X,n})$.
+Using inversion of adjunction from \cite[Theorem 7.2]{BMP+23} (recalled in simplified form in Theorem \ref{thm_inversion_adjunction}), we prove the following result.

+\begin{theorem} Let $X$ be a based BSDH $k$-variety and $\theta_X$ an origin-avoiding effective $\bbQ$-divisor.
+Then the pair $(X,\partial X+\theta_X)$ is asymptotically globally $+$-regular. \end{theorem}

+Asymptotic global $+$-regularity means that $(X,\Delta)$ is globally $+$-regular in the sense of Definition \ref{def:G+R} for every effective $\bbQ$-divisor $\Delta \leq (1-\epsilon)(\partial_X + \theta_X)$ for all $\epsilon>0$, and it implies $\varphi$-rationality.
+The idea of the proof is to slightly perturb the coefficients of the boundary divisor in such a way that the anti-canonical divisor of the pair becomes ample.
+As a corollary, we get asymptotic global $\varphi$-regularity of $X$, and compatible $\varphi$-splitting with BSDH subvarieties.
+Additionally, we obtain global $+$-regularity for Stein factorizations of semi-ample line bundles on $X$.
+There is also a perfect analog of BSDH $k$-varieties for which one can ask whether $\varphi$-rationality holds, but there is less evidence for this than in the group-theoretic setting of the next section.